rg63-itis/imrhythm/content/post/Leardership/Ali_Rowghani_How_to_Lead/index.md

 ---
 ##

 At some point of your professional journey you would feel need to be get really good at leading, motivating and retaining great people.
-For that one would need to develop a bit of mental model for how to think about leadership.
+For that, one would need to develop a bit of mental model for how to think about leadership.
 Ali Rowghani with his experience have had three observations on leadership.

 ## Observation 1 : No Single Archetype